 - Use of private vehicles for school drop-off significantly increases air pollution around schools, regardless of background conditions.
-Overall, increased vehicle traffic during school drop-off times increases congestion and the risk of negative health outcomes from air pollution emissions by increasing the ambient concentrations at the school site (Adams & Requia, 2017) - More than one-third of Ontario's greenhouse gas pollution comes from transportation and vehicle emissions have been rising steadily (Ontario Ministry of Environment and Climate Change, 2015) - Studies have identified that children suffer many negative health effects from air pollution exposure, which include respiratory health issues and allergic reactions (Kelishadi & Poursafa, 2014) - Air pollution exposure can reduce the cognitive development of students (Annavarapua & Kathi, 2016) which can have life-long socio-economic outcomes as low performance at school can lead to poorer well-being later in life (Ross & Van Willigen, 1997) - Children experience the negative impacts of air pollution at lower concentrations compared to adults (ParticipACTION, 2016) - Studies find that children have enhanced vulnerability to ambient stressors compared to adults, particularly heat and air pollution (Vanos, 2014) - Children's increased susceptibility occurs because they are likely to be active, breathe more air per kilogram of body mass, and their bodies are still in development (Buonanno, Stabile, & Morawska, 2013) - The heart, brain, hormone systems and immunity can all be harmed by air pollution; research is now beginning to point towards effects on growth, intelligence, and development of the brain and coordination (Royal College of Physicians and Royal College of Paediatrics and Child Health (UK), 2016)
+Overall, increased vehicle traffic during school drop-off times increases congestion and the risk of negative health outcomes from air pollution emissions by increasing the ambient concentrations at the school site (Adams & Requia, 2017). - More than one-third of Ontario's greenhouse gas pollution comes from transportation and vehicle emissions have been rising steadily (Ontario Ministry of Environment and Climate Change, 2015). - Studies have identified that children suffer many negative health effects from air pollution exposure, which include respiratory health issues and allergic reactions (Kelishadi & Poursafa, 2014). - Air pollution exposure can reduce the cognitive development of students (Annavarapua & Kathi, 2016) which can have life-long socio-economic outcomes as low performance at school can lead to poorer well-being later in life (Ross & Van Willigen, 1997).